dzautner/lichess-transformers/README.md

 # lichess-transformers

-A repository for training a transformer-based model on Lichess games dataset to generate creative new chess games.
+This repository trains a transformer model on Lichess games dataset to generate new chess games.
+It uses Hugging Face Transformers library and can be adapted for different hardware setups.